johrpan/ubigen/inst/content/help.md

 initial state of the application, you can select genes by their HGNC symbols from a dropdown menu.
 To paste your genes as a whitespace separated list of either HGNC symbols or Ensembl gene IDs (in the form `ENSG00000164362`), change the top dropdown from "Select from list" to the desired input method.
+It is also possible to select sample data (genes involved in glycolysis according to the KEGG pathways database [`KEGG:hsa00010+M00001`]).

 ![Screenshot of the gene selector](gene_selector.png)